civol/HDLRuby/README.md

 end
 ```

-Where `add` and `mult` are functions implementing the required specific
-operations.
-HDLRuby functions are equivalent to the Verilog HDL ones.
-In
-our example, an addition that saturates at 1000 could be described as
-follows:
+Now you define your custom `add` and `mult` functions.
+For example, an addition with saturation at 1000:

 ```ruby
 hdef :add do |x,y|